ManasviAtGitHub/ML-Interview-Practice/Test Challenge 001/readme.txt

+##This assignment is to demonstrate how to use supervised machine learning

 Create a ML model for the given dataset with supervised learning approach.
 1. DO EDA of dataset.
 2. Embedding/normalization/dimension reduction (any approach depends on your approach)